knopflerfish/knopflerfish.org/osgi/framework/readme.txt

      On systems not supporting a current working directory, as Pocket PC, this path should be set to an explicit full path.

+     Note: Knopflerfish 1.x and 2.x used the name "org.osgi.framework.dir" for this property.

      Default: {currentWorkingDirectory}/fwdir